djimenezc-smartbox/github-organition-manager/README.md

 Terraform is an open-source IaC solution created by HashiCorp and primarily employed by DevOps teams.

-Te most outstanding features to pick up Terraform are:
+The most outstanding features to pick up Terraform are:

 - Provider Agnostic
 - Modularity